Today my goal was to get through Lodi and its three trail segments. And it turned out to be quite the day, characterized mainly by hills.

-It was fun to start in Devil’s Lake, since I’ve run and hiked almost all of the trails before, and Devil’s Lake is such a great state park (Wisconsin’s most popular, by the way).
+It was fun to start in Devil’s Lake, since I’ve run and hiked almost all of the trails here before.
+And Devil’s Lake is such a great state park – it’s Wisconsin’s most popular.
 But Devil’s Lake is incredibly hilly, and my quads weren’t too happy, especially going up the West Bluff Trail and the Balanced Rock Trail.

-The City of Lodi was interesting.
+The City of Lodi segment was interesting.
 You walk up a gargantuan hill in the city that’s several blocks long, then hang a right and slip onto a trail that runs behind the middle and high schools.
-It ends in the high school parking lot.
-Then you walk through the city of Lodi; I enjoyed gawking at all of the homes.
+The trail ends in the high school parking lot.
+Then you have to walk through the city of Lodi.
+I did enjoy gawking at all of the homes.

-The last two trails for the day were Eastern Lodi Marsh was insanely hilly.
+Eastern Lodi Marsh was insanely hilly.
 The trail wound through forest and farmland; never saw a marsh anywhere.
 Lodi Marsh was a “lollipop” loop (go up the stick, around the lollipop, and back down the stick).
-The trail was marked great until about halfway through, when the blazes suddenly disappeared.
+The trail was well-marked until about halfway through, when the blazes suddenly disappeared.
 Then I hit an intersection that was unmarked as well.
 After trying to figure it out on my own with no success, I backtracked.
 Weird.

-Lots of bug clouds today – ick.
+There was lots of bug clouds today – ick.
 You kind of hold your breath walking through them so you don’t swallow thousands of tiny insects.
 For those who know birds, what kind of bird is it that sounds like a monkey?
 I’ve heard these before a few weeks ago, and today there were lots of them on the trails.
 I never see the birds, but their sound makes me feel like I’m in the jungle.

 Anyway, on these really hot and humid days, I’ve been taking a vial or two during the day along with my regular water and energy foods.
 While I can’t say definitively that taking the Oral I.V. has prevented me from getting dehydrated, I can say that I haven’t had any issues with dehydration – and I’m a person who dehydrates easily when exercising.
-I’m definitely going to try it again in the future (when I’m off the IAT), and if you’re prone to dehydrating, you might want to give it a try.
+I’m definitely going to try it again in the future (when I’m off the IAT).
+And if you’re prone to dehydrating, you might want to give it a try.

 Last night I stayed at the posh Inn at Wawanissee Point, right near Devil’s Lake.
 If you want to reward yourself after a long day of hiking, this is definitely the spot.
 The inn is newer and gorgeous, and has phenomenal panoramic views of the countryside out back.
-Rooms come with loads of amenities, and there’s a nice happy hour spread, not to mention delicious breakfast.
+Rooms come with loads of amenities, and there’s a nice happy hour spread, not to mention a delicious breakfast.